vantage-ola/EasySearch/README.md

-# EASYSEARCH
+# SIMPLEUIX
-Project Files for EasyDial
+Project Files for SIMPLEUIX